vmware-tanzu/velero/design/worker-pods.md

 - Given that multiple backups/restores could be running concurrently, we need to consider possible areas of contention/conflict between jobs, including (but not limited to):
   - exec hooks (i.e. don't want to run `fsfreeze` twice on the same pod)
-  - restic backups and restores on the same volume
+  - unified-repo backups and restores on the same volume
 - It probably makes sense to use Kubernetes Jobs to control worker pods, rather than directly creating "bare pods".
-The Job will ensure that a worker pod successfully runs to completion.
+The Job will ensure that a worker pod successfully runs to completion if the job pods can handle parallel jobs.
+Otherwise using Kubernetes Jobs can become problematic. [from k8s](https://kubernetes.io/docs/concepts/workloads/controllers/job/#handling-pod-and-container-failures)
+> Note that even if you specify .spec.parallelism = 1 and .spec.completions = 1 and .spec.template.spec.restartPolicy = "Never", the same program may sometimes be started twice.
-- Currently, restic repository lock management is handled by an in-process lock manager in the Velero server.
-In order for backups/restores to safely run concurrently, the design for restic lock management needs to change.
+- Currently, unified-repo repository lock management is handled by an in-process lock manager in the Velero server.
+In order for backups/restores to safely run concurrently, the design for unified-repo lock management needs to change.
 There is an [open issue](https://github.com/heptio/velero/issues/1540) for this which is currently not prioritized.
 - There are several prometheus metrics that are emitted as part of the backup process.
 Since backups will no longer be running in the Velero server, we need to find a way to expose those values.
 One option is to store any value that would feed a metric as a field on the backup's `status`, and to have the Velero server scrape values from there for completed backups.
 Another option is to use the [Prometheus push gateway](https://prometheus.io/docs/practices/pushing/).
 - Over time, many completed worker pods will exist in the `velero` namespace.
 We need to consider whether this poses any issue and whether we should garbage-collect them more aggressively.